chibiboba/JS-130/Notes/Lesson 2 Advanced Concepts.md

 console.log(incrementCounter1()); // 4
 ```

-As you can see, each of the closures gets its own copy of `counter`.
+As you can see, each of the closures (from the two created functions) gets its own copy of `counter`.
 This happens because each invocation of `makeCounter` creates a new local variable named `counter`.
 Thus, each returned closure has its own variable.

+##### Example: two functions that close over same variable at same time

 Let's look at a more subtle example.
 What happens if we return two functions that close over the same variable at the same time?